New to public relations (PR) and want to learn how to use it to build a company’s brand?

 - Investment in the Campaign

 Clients should be prepared to invest both time and money into the campaign once it has been established and implemented.
-This may require making changes to company policies and coming up with a detailed budget.
+This may require making changes to company brand policies and coming up with a detailed budget.
 Business owners should expect the work of improving the company’s image to be ongoing, especially after a major PR disaster, and should be prepared to play an active role in following the PR plan and maximizing its effectiveness.

 - Strategy Implementation